7.6.2

 Based on a large amount of customer demand, we’ve added a new view pane in the "Run" tab that allows users to introspect the variable value contents of the blackboard.

-Now when editing an Objective in the Build tab, the input and in/out ports will now provide a drop down of autocompletion suggestions based on the presence of output and in/out ports in the objective.
+Now when editing an Objective in the Build tab, the input and in/out ports will now provide a drop down of autocompletion suggestions based on the presence of output and in/out ports in the Objective.

 Extending our existing Nav2 support, MoveIt Pro now has the ability to visualize a generated navigation path in the "Run" tab visualization panel.